 - What do I do next?

-It’s no secret that new startups and more established brands will be using Instagram marketing to drive traffic to their product or service.
+It’s no secret that new startups and more established brands will be using an Instagram marketing strategy to drive traffic to their product or service.
 And hey, why not?
 But how can you compete when you’re such a small fish in an ocean of never-ending, high-quality content?
 This is where being resourceful is a must.

 Use free stock images

-Make use of User-Generated Content (UGC)
+Make use of user-generated content (UGC)

 Content is only as good as the reach it has on social media.
 You may have made a post that is inspirational and full of wisdom, but if nobody sees it because it only reached the 200 people you normally engage with, then you’ve just wasted your time.
 That is why encouraging your followers to share content related to your brand is totally free, and it’s a good reason to engage with your audience.